The Common Program of the People's Republic of China 1949-1954

 In the Common Program, Chapter 6 deals with the government policy with respect to the minorities.
 This paragraph focuses only shortly on the legitimacy of CCP’s Tibet policy, the military and diplomatic actions.
 The religious aspects are described in Article 5.

-This is one of the reasons the US does not support the strive for independence of the Tibetan people.
-Therefore, the US State Department adopted a cautious approach and opted to maintain flexibility in its policy by sidestepping the question of Tibet's legal status.
-The memorandum of April 12, 1949 concluded that it would only be "clearly to our advantage" to recognize Tibet as an independent state if the CCP gained control of the mainland and the GMD ceased to exist.
+This alignment in views was a reason the U.S. was hesitant to fully support Tibetan independence.
+The U.S. State Department took a cautious approach, avoiding a clear stance on Tibet's legal status.
+A 1949 memorandum concluded that recognizing Tibet as independent would only be advantageous if the CCP gained control of the mainland and the GMD ceased to exist.
+The U.S. avoided taking a definitive position.
 It wasn't until twenty months later that the State Department revisited the issue and communicated to both the British and Canadian governments that "consideration could be given to recognition of Tibet as an independent state" if circumstances warranted.
 However, such circumstances never materialized, as the exiled Nationalist government in Taiwan remained deeply concerned and outspoken about any perceived threat to its plans of returning to the mainland.

-In his talks with Liu Shaoqi, (See Article 11)Stalin reminds him not to delay the invasion of Xinjiang because of the risk of "… the interference by the English in the affairs of Xinjiang.
+In his talks with Liu Shaoqi, (See Article 11)Stalin reminded him not to delay the invasion of Xinjiang because of the risk of "… the interference by the English in the affairs of Xinjiang.
 They can activate the Muslims, including the Indian ones, to continue the civil war against the communists, which is undesirable, for there are large deposits of oil and cotton in Xinjiang, which China needs badly."
-Stalin makes also the suggestion to increase the number of Han Chinese in Xinjiang from 5% to 30%. "…by means of resettling the Chinese for all-sided development of this huge and rich Region and for strengthening China’s border protection.
-In general, in the interests of strengthening the defence of China one should populate all the border Regions by the Chinese."
+Stalin also recommended increasing the Han Chinese population in Xinjiang from 5% to 30% to ensure border security and strengthen China’s control.

 Civil war West China 1949-1951